07 May USCG Required Waste Signs

 We wanted something that would be easy to mount and not cost a fortune.
 After looking at all the “usual sources” for cost-effective solutions (and not finding anything), I turned to West Marine . . . which had exactly what I wanted at the best price by far!

 You get all three signs for $10.
 They are a high quality adhesive-backed sign that you can put up in less than a minute.
 The trash placard must be in a “prominent location” so we put it just below the electrical panel and VHF, which is also beside the door.
 You can see it in the photo at top.
-SEE UPDATE BELOW.
+(The current wording is a little different as to comply with updated requirements.)

 The oil sign is required to be in the machinery area or at the bilge pump control area and we placed it inside the engine cover.